 Queensland law since 1995 has been that hot water delivered to bathrooms be regulated so that it does not exceed 50°C. The most common method to achieve this is by installing a tempering valve.

-At 60°C a serious burn can happen in 1 second At 55°C a serious burn would take 10 seconds At 50°C a serious burn would happen after 5 minutes
+At 60°C, a severe burn can happen in 1 second.
+At 55°C, a severe burn would take 10 seconds.
+At 50°C, a severe burn would happen after 5 minutes.

-If your hot water unit has a valve that looks like the one pictured on the right then you have a tempering valve installed.
-The most common valve installed has a blue cap but valves used on gas units frequently have a green cap and those on solar or heat pump units hQueensave an orange cap.
+If your hot water unit has a valve that looks like the one pictured on the right, then you have a tempering valve installed.
+The most common valve installed has a blue cap, but valves used on gas units frequently have a green cap and those on solar or heat pump units have an orange cap.

 the model, manufacturer and identification of the tempering valve installed

 the temperature of the hot water recorded during the test